Jaden Springer: Boston Celtics (2024–2025)

 On February 8, 2024, Springer was traded to the Boston Celtics in exchange for a second-round pick.
 Springer became an NBA champion when the Celtics defeated the Dallas Mavericks in five games in the NBA Finals.

 Springer played for Boston in the 2024 NBA Summer League, leading the Celtics with 23 points in their first game against the Miami Heat before being shut down.
 On Jan.
 22, 2025, Springer scored 8 points and had 4 steals (tying his career high) in a 117–113 regular-season, overtime win against the Los Angeles Clippers.
 Though Springer had logged only 76 minutes coming into the game, Celtics coach Joe Mazzulla brought him off the bench for 20 of the final 21 minutes.
 Springer made a three-pointer to put the Celtics ahead 115–110 with 34 seconds left in the game.

 Utah Jazz (2025)

 On February 6, 2025, Springer, along with a 2030 second-round pick and a protected second-round pick in 2027, was traded to the Houston Rockets in exchange for a protected 2031 second-round pick.
 Later that day, Springer was waived by the Rockets.
 On February 20, 2025, Springer signed a 10-day contract with the Utah Jazz.
 On March 2, 2025, the Jazz signed Springer to a three-year deal.
 On July 24, 2025, Springer was waived by the Jazz.

+Birmingham Squadron (2025–2026)

 On July 31, 2025, Springer signed with the New Orleans Pelicans.
 On October 23, he was waived, after not playing in their season opener a day prior.
+On October 27, 2025, he joined the Birmingham Squadron of the NBA G League.